-We give you some of our favourite campsites in Shetland below, but wild camping in Shetland is legal and well tolerated too – thanks to Scotland’s Right to Roam Act.
+We give you some of our favourite campsites in Shetland below, but wild camping in Shetland is also legal and well tolerated too – thanks to Scotland’s Right to Roam Act.
 However there are some places where you cannot wild camp such as Tresta Links in Fetlar, Noss and Fair Isle.

-We talk more about that, as well as offer some tips and tell you some of our favourite wild camping spots in Shetland, further down in this article.
+We talk more about that, as well as offer some tips and tell you some of our favourite wild camping spots in Shetland, further down this article.